fredcallaway/graphs-in-space/writing/model/model.md

 ### Token
 _An atomic input unit._

-This could be a single phoneme, a word, a syllable of bird song, or a location in space.
+A token could be a single phoneme, a word, a syllable of bird song, or a location in space.
 It is given to the model as an atomic unit.
 Thus, the degree of abstraction of the Token object is the minimum degree of abstraction of the model.

+A token is created every time a new symbol is encountered

 ### Chunk
 _The basic structural unit._

-A Chunk is sequence of Nodes.
+A chunk is sequence of tokens and slots.
 It is comparable to a linguistic constituent.
-The Chunk is wholly defined by its composition, represented as labeled "composition edges".
-In the present model, Chunks are required to have two such edges; thus, binary branching is enforced.
+The chunk is wholly defined by its composition, represented as labeled "composition edges".
+In the present model, chunks are required to have two such edges; thus, binary branching is enforced.

+A chunk has two four sets of outgoing edges: <!-- TODO -->

+- Numerically indexed _composition edges_ point to the elements of the Chunk
+- Weighted _forward transitional edges_ point to Chunks that are likely

-A Chunk is created when the model notices that two existing chunks occur adjacently more often than expected by chance.
+A chunk is created when the model notices that two existing chunks occur adjacently more often than expected by chance.
 Both forward and backward transitional probabilities are taken into account.

 \begin{framed}
 \textbf{Should Chunks be flat or hierarchical?}
 We could prevent Chunks from containing other Chunks, combining Chunks by concatenation rather than composition.
 This style does not rule out hierarchical output because a tree may be implicitly created in the process through which the model chunks an utterance.
 However, in both the original and proposed model, Chunks are allowed to contain Slots, which may themselves point to Chunks.
 It seems strange to allow a Chunk to include a Slot which may be filled by a Chunk, but not allow a Chunk to include a Chunk directly.

 There is a tradeoff here between making the model more powerful (and perhaps resource intensive) in its procedural and declarative knowledege.
 Using hierarchical chunks may result in the model tracking separate transitional probabilities for one token sequence.
-However, if we do not make composition explicit, we require that the model be able to create the chunk from any two chunks that share a span (i.e. leaves) with the chunk.
+However, if we do not make composition explicit, we require that the model be able to create the chunk from any two chunks that share a yield (i.e. leaves) with the chunk.
 This is undesirable, especially if we want the merge operation to have semantics one day.

 A further concern is that using hierarchical chunks makes it apper as though the models goal in parsing is to build a syntactic tree.
 This is not desirable, as the tree is meant to be a trace of the models parsing process, not a goal.
 In fact, the model will be prevented from accessing the elements of a Chunk.